Table of contents

 One of the best combos we can recommend is to integrate sales automation software with your CRM.

-With a tool like LaGrowthMachine, you can automate your lead generation, by doing large-scale multi-channel prospecting, and get new B2B leads into the pipeline.
+With a B2B lead generation software like LaGrowthMachine, you can automate your prospecting process, by doing large-scale multi-channel sequences, and get new leads into the pipeline.

 Here are the results of one of our sales prospecting campaigns: